Observation of anisotropy-independent magnetization dynamics in spatially disordered Heisenberg spin systems: Experimental observation of model independent relaxation dynamics

-In order to observe the relaxation dynamics of the three different spin models, we implement a Ramsey protocol in our Rydberg experiment.
-The experiment starts with trapping Rubidium-87 atoms loaded in a crossed dipole trap of size $\SI{65}{\micro\meter}\times\SI{45}{\micro\meter}\times\SI{45}{\micro\meter}$ at a temperature of \SI{20}{\micro\kelvin}.
+The experiment starts with trapping Rubidium-87 atoms loaded in a crossed dipole trap at a temperature of \SI{20}{\micro\kelvin} (see appendix for experimental details).
 The atoms are excited from the ground $\ket{g} = \ket{5S_{1/2}, F=2, m_F=2}$ to the Rydberg state $\ket{61S_{1/2}, m_j=0.5}$ by a two-photon transition with red (\SI{780}{\nano\meter}) and blue (\SI{480}{\nano\meter}) lasers that are detuned by $2\pi\cdot\SI{98}{\mega\hertz}$ from the intermediate state $\ket{e} = \ket{5P_{3/2}, F=3, m_F=3}$.
 For this state, the Rydberg lifetime of \SI{100}{\micro\second} exceeds the duration of the spin experiment of \SI{30}{\micro\second}.
 The excitation process leads to a three-dimensional cloud of N$\approx 80-250$ Rydberg atoms that are distributed randomly.
 The Van-der-Waals interaction during the excitation process imposes a minimal distance of $r_{\rm{bl}}\approx\SI{10}{\micro\meter}$ between the spins (Rydberg blockade effect).
-The state $\ket{61S_{1/2}, m_j=0.5}$ is the $\ket{\downarrow}$ state of all three different spin systems, the main difference is the second Rydberg states that is addressed by choosing proper microwave coupling using an AWG setup.
+The state $\ket{61S_{1/2}, m_j=0.5}$ is the $\ket{\downarrow}$ state of all three different spin systems, the main difference is the second Rydberg states that is addressed by choosing proper microwave coupling using an AWG setup (see appendix for details).